TrN000/fbpinns/report.md

 for solving differential equations.
 Despite their many advantages, they struggle in several aspects.
 They struggle to approximate large-scale problems, where a single network has to solve a PDE over a large domain.
-On multi-scale problems they also fail to capture the entire solution, either approximating it only spotwise or poorly overall.
+On multi-scale problems they also fail to capture the entire solution, either approximating it only spot wise or poorly overall.

 Finite basis PINNs promise to solve these problems.
 The name is borrowed from finite element method from classical numerical methods, where the solution of the differential